kjproj84/kjproj84.github.io/_pages/about.md

 News
 ---
   - Oct.
-2019, One work is submitted to WWW Conference 2020.
+2019, One work is submitted to a Conference.
-  - Oct.
-2019, One work is submitted to SANER 2020.
+  - Dec.
+2019, One work is accepted to SANER 2020.